brandonrobertz/parse-tx-cfr/README.md

     $ cd parse-tx-cfr
     $ lein run

 Running it will give you a list of vectors, each of which contains the information from a contributor cell in `data/test.pdf`.
 I don't clean up the output or convert it to a delimited format.
-As you can see, it's fairly accurate as it, with the exception of some line breaks.
+As you can see, it's fairly accurate as-is, with the exception of some line breaks and formatting oddities.

 ## License